-- offering its operational expertise to local, state, tribal, and federal agencies; - offering technological guidance regarding system and connectivity matters; and - providing information to support the sharing of information in a variety of ways, for example: - the Internet; - training Webcasts via the Internet; - annual forums, such as the annual NICS User Conference and the REACH Conference; - attending various conferences and meetings; and - publishing various brochures and reports.
+- offering its operational expertise to local, state, tribal, and federal agencies;

+- offering technological guidance regarding system and connectivity matters; and

+- providing information to support the sharing of information in a variety of ways, for example:

+- the Internet:

+- training Webcasts via the Internet;

+- the NICS User Conference;

+- attending conferences and meetings; and

+- publishing brochures and reports.

-Outreach efforts also provided the NICS Section with opportunities to enhance and strengthen relationships with external agencies, broadening the furtherance of public safety, such as with DOJ's Project Safe Neighborhoods, the National Rifle Association, and the National Shooting Sports Foundation.
+Outreach efforts also provided the NICS Section with opportunities to enhance and strengthen relationships with external agencies, broadening the furtherance of public safety, such as with the National Rifle Association, the National Shooting Sports Foundation, and the Brady Campaign to Prevent Gun Violence.